aws-solutions/serverless-bot-framework/README.md

 - Get the link of the serverless-bot-framework.template uploaded to your Amazon S3 bucket.
 - Deploy the serverless bot framework to your account by launching a new AWS CloudFormation stack using the link of the serverless-bot-framework.template.

+## Known Behavior

+When you choose Amazon Lex for the `BotBrain` parameter, updating the CloudFormation stack will not update the chatbot in Amazon Lex.

 ---

-Copyright 2020 Amazon.com, Inc. or its affiliates.
+Copyright 2020-2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.